emma-sax4/emmasax4.info/.github/contributing.md

   * Add the future publishing date/time (typically 00:00:00 in the author's local time zone, properly identifying current the hour offset from UTC) to the post's front matter in the `date` value
   * Rename the file to have the publishing date in the title instead of whatever was there previously
   * Merge your pull request into the `release` branch
-  * Wait until Travis CI builds the newest version around midnight in CST on the day of publishing (or rerun the latest `release` build [here](https://travis-ci.com/emma-sax4/emma-sax4.github.io/builds) on the day of publishing)
+  * Wait until CircleCI builds the newest version around midnight in CST on the day of publishing (or rerun the latest `release` build [here](https://circleci.com/gh/emma-sax4/emma-sax4.github.io/tree/release) on the day of publishing)

 To identify the current hour offset from UTC, look up the time zone offset based on your location [here](https://www.timeanddate.com/time/zone/).